Leveraging Empowered Patients to Build Better Clinical Registries

 Making Public Health Public – COVID-19

-As an experiment, Crucial Data Solutions used its TrialKit data collection and clinical study management platform to create a patient registry for patients with COVID-19 or who had previously been diagnosed with COVID-19.
+As an experiment, Crucial Data Solutions used its TrialKit clinical trial data platform to create a patient registry for patients with COVID-19 or who had previously been diagnosed with COVID-19.
 Once we created the registry, we made it public – available to find online by anyone.
 Those that found it could easily begin the registration process.
 We built in some screening questions – similar to any other patient registry or trial recruitment initiative – in order to qualify the patients’ eligibility and we anonymized all patient data.

 Quickly, and with zero concerted effort to promote the registry, we had 50 confirmed registrants who were already producing interesting data about antibody levels, long-term symptoms, and more.